-Medication overuse headache usually develops in people who have migraines or a tension-type headache.
+Medication overuse headache develops most often in people who have migraines or a tension-type headache.

 The type of headache pain varies from person to person.

-Doctors diagnose medication overuse headaches based on how often people take headache drugs and have headaches.
+Doctors diagnose medication overuse headaches based on how often people take headache medications and have headaches.

-Doctors treat these headaches by stopping the headache drug, by prescribing a different type of headache drug to manage symptoms caused by stopping the drug, and often by prescribing drugs to treat the original headache disorder.
+Doctors treat medication overuse headaches by stopping the overused headache medication, by prescribing a different type of headache medication to manage symptoms caused by stopping the medication, and often by prescribing medications to treat the original headache disorder.

 (See also Overview of Headache Overview of Headache A headache is pain in any part of the head, including the scalp, upper neck, face, and interior of the head.
 Headaches are one of the most common reasons people visit a doctor.
 Headaches interfere... read more .)